-17. I am a Member or Fellow of a professional organisation for medical educators.
+21. I am a Member or Fellow of a professional organisation for medical educators.
 Can I be exempted from all or part of the recognition process?

-HEEM have confirmed that evidence of equivalent development activity towards recognition of training roles from the last five years can be used to provide evidence.
-Membership of bodies such as the Higher Education Academy (HEA) and Academy of Medical Educators (AoME) may count as full or partial evidence that you are meeting the GMC standards for trainers, especially where these have been mapped against the seven GMC standards areas.
-You need to check the requirements of HEEM regularly to ensure that you are meeting those criteria.
-The fact that you take your CPD as a trainer seriously enough to have applied for accreditation from an external professional body will help you considerably when gathering your evidence in preparation for recognition.
-In the case of the Academy of Medical Educators, membership has been mapped against the GMC standards for trainer recognition and can provide additional evidence that you meet or exceed these.
+Some EOs have indicated that membership of certain external accrediting bodies such as the Higher Education Academy (HEA) and AoME may count as full or partial evidence that you are meeting the GMC standards for trainers, especially where these have been mapped against the seven GMC standards areas.
+You need to check the requirements of your individual EO; these requirements may change as the process becomes more established.

+Whatever your local EO's view on this, the fact that you take your CPD as a trainer seriously enough to have applied for accreditation from an external professional body will help you considerably when grouping your evidence in preparation for recognition.
+In the case of AoME, membership has been mapped against the GMC standards for trainer recognition and can provide additional evidence that you meet or exceed these.

-18. I've been teaching for quite a few years now but I've never done any CPD in teacher training.
-Will that be a problem?
+22. I've been teaching for quite a few years now but I've never done any CPD in teacher training . . . will that be a problem?

-The GMC and HEEM / university medical schools are aware that there will be a lot of people in your situation right now, so the system is designed to be relatively 'light-touch' at first.
+The GMC and the EOs are aware that there will be a lot of people in your situation right now, so the system is designed to be relatively 'lighttouch' at first.
+Your EO will be able to tell you what its requirements are for CPD evidence; these will vary between EOs and may also change and develop over time.